linkml/semantic-variable-registry/README.md

 # semantic-variable-registry

-Global registry of semantic variables ("FAIRiables")
+Global registry of semantic variables ("FAIRiables") - EXPERIMENTAL/ALPHA

+This repo contains both a framework and content for making FAIR semantic variables.
+The idea is to compile from a source representation to generate multiple sub-variables.

 ## Metamodel